Comparing the Loan Types

 You can see that VA homebuyers have the lowest monthly mortgage payment given these parameters.
 But there are advantages and disadvantages to every loan option.

 Credit score minimums are going to vary based on the lender, the loan type and other factors.
-FHA loans allow for credit scores in the 500s, but you’re more likely to see lenders requiring a 620 or a 640 FICO score for any government-backed loan, be it FHA, USDA or VA.
+FHA loans allow for credit scores in the 500s, but you’re more likely to see lenders requiring a 640 - as with any government-backed loan, be it FHA, USDA or VA.

-The credit score benchmark for conventional loans is usually higher, with lenders often looking for at least a 660.
+The credit score benchmark for conventional loans is usually at least 640.
 But you’ll typically need more like a 740 to have a shot at the best rates and terms for conventional financing.

 Government-backed loans are also more flexible and forgiving when it comes to things like previous bankruptcies, foreclosures and other derogatory credit.